DennisdelRioCarbo/Surfs_up/README.md

 - Max temperatures are between 83° F and 85° F.
 - Min temperature for December is 56° F and 64° F for June.
 - Average Temperature for December is 71° F while for  June is around 75° F.
+- Minimum and Maximum temperatures for both months seem to be outliers.

 ## **Summary**